-Nurse on-site either part-time or full-time: Yes (X) No()
+Before and/or After School Program: Yes (X) No ()

-10-month () 11-month (X) 12-month () extended school year () 4-week summer school () 5-week summer school () 6-week summer school ()
+''' 10-month () 11-month (X) 12-month () extended school year () 4-week summer school () 5-week summer school () 6-week summer school () '''

 Program Description: The Marcia D. Smith School is committed to the provision of quality educational services to students ages 11-21 with autism and intellectual disability.
 The program is a non-diploma, non-graded one with emphasis on community experiences, life skills, vocational training, and functional academics.
 The school provides day and residential special education services.
 Individuals are supported in accordance with their individual needs as outlined in their IEP.
 Each individual receives instruction designed to enable the student to realize his or her fullest potential to learn, communicate, develop social competency, and transition successfully into adult life in the community.